david-dorf/BotChocolate/movebot_interfaces/README.md

-# Interface Package Description
+# MoveBot Interfaces

-The movebot_interfaces package contains all the services and messages necessary for interacting with the Franka Emika robot arm.
+The movebot_interfaces package creates additional service and message types used by the MoveBot API for interacting with the Franka Emika Panda robot arm using ROS2 MoveIt!.

-There are three services and one message:
+## Messages

-1. IkGoalRqstMsg.msg, Type: movebot_interfaces.msg - Used for creating lists of position and orientation
+**IkGoalRqstMsg.msg** (movebot_interfaces.msg): Used for creating lists of position and orientation

+**CartIKRequest** (movebot_interfaces.msg): Used to give parameters needed to generate a cartesian trajectory.

+**SimpleCartPath** (movebot_interfaces.msg): Defines a new message of type CartIKRequest to simplify the API.

+## Services

-2. AddBox.srv, Type: movebot_interfaces.srv - Used to give the dimensions of the box object added to the planning scene
+**AddBox.srv** (movebot_interfaces.srv) - Used to give the dimensions of the box object added to the planning scene

-3. GetPlanRqst.srv, Type: movebot_interfaces.srv - Used to give the start and end poses for path planning, and "execute" plan option
+**GetPlanRqst.srv** (movebot_interfaces.srv) - Used to give the start and end poses for path planning, and "execute" plan option

-4. IkGoalRqst.srv, Type: movebot_interfaces.srv - Used to send the given position and orientation store the returned joint states
+**IkGoalRqst.srv** (movebot_interfaces.srv) - Used to send the given position and orientation store the returned joint states